globocom/nautilus.js/README.md

 #### What's the biggest difference about the [current top script loaders](http://www.creativebloq.com/javascript/essential-javascript-top-five-script-loaders-8122862)?

 Nautilus can define namespaces to script paths/links and you can manage easily.
+Besides 7~20x more lighter.

 ## Getting